dcgc-bfx/scrnaseq2_doc/_posts/2024-09-18-scrnaseq2-repository-explained.md

 - `QUARTO_PROFILE`: When running the code non-interactively (render), there is this environment variable containing the analysis profile name.
 With this, we know which of the `yml` configuration files to load.
 For example, for scRNA-seq data, this variable would contain the value `scrnaseq` and therefore we load `_quarto-scrnaseq.yml`.
 However when running the code interactively in `RStudio` (step-by-step), this is not set and we need to set it manually.
 - Then we source all our functions.
 In addition, we source general configurations that apply to all `R` code.
 Have a look at this file - there are also a few fancy colour palettes...
-- Then we load packages that need to explicitly loaded.
+- Then we load packages that need to be explicitly loaded.
 In general, we try to include th package name in the function call though.
 - Next we get module name and directory.
 - Finally, we configure how parallelization should be done.
 This applies to all functions that use the `future` framework (which most packages incl `Seurat` do).
 Four cores is a conservative setting that can be changed depending on function and analysis.